 By David Lippman

 “I am busy getting ready for the next battle,” Field Marshal Sir Bernard Law Montgomery wrote his son David in early March 1945.
-“The Rhine is some river, but we shall get over it.”
+This was just weeks before the start of Operation Plunder, which involved the allies finally crossing the Rhine into German territory.
+“The Rhine is some river,” Montgomery said in his letter, “but we shall get over it.”

 The Rhine was more than a river.
 It was a sacred waterway to the Germans, the source of most of their legends and myths.
-Now it was the last barrier between the advancing Allied armies and the conquest of Germany.
+And at this stage in the war, crossing the Rhine was the last barrier between the advancing Allied armies and the conquest of Germany.
 If the Germans could hold their beloved river, they might be able to stand off the Allies.

 Monty’s original plan called for the British 2nd Army to launch the main assault at three places: Rees, 25 miles upstream from Arnhem; near Xanten, seven miles upstream and close to Wesel; and at Rheinberg, 16 miles farther upstream at the northwest corner of the Ruhr.
 The U.S. 9th Army commander, Lt.
 Gen. William Simpson, and the 1st Canadian Army’s boss, General Harry Crerar, both objected.